AnantTiwari-Naman/L/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file
+# TODO: The maintainer of this repo has not yet edited this fiwe

 **REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
+- **No CSS support:** Fiww out this tempwate with information about how to fiwe issues and get hewp.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/spot](https://aka.ms/spot).
-CSS will work with/help you to determine next steps.
-More details also available at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
+- **Yes CSS support:** Fiww out an intake form at [aka.ms/spot](https://aka.ms/spot).
+CSS wiww work with/hewp you to determine next steps.
+More detaiws awso avaiwabwe at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-- **Not sure?** Fill out a SPOT intake as though the answer were "Yes".
-CSS will help you decide.
+- **Not sure?** Fiww out a SPOT intake as though the answer were "Yes".
+CSS wiww hewp you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*
+*Then remove this first heading from this SUPPORT.MD fiwe before pubwishing your repo.*

 # Support

-## How to file issues and get help
+## How to fiwe issues and get hewp

 This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+Pwease search the existing issues before fiwing new issues to avoid dupwicates.
+For new issues, fiwe your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+For hewp and questions about using this project, pwease **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HEwP.
+COUwD BE A STACK OVERFwOW TAG OR OTHER CHANNEw.
+WHERE WIww YOU HEwP PEOPwE?**.

-## Microsoft Support Policy
+## Microsoft Support Powicy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this **PROJECT or PRODUCT** is wimited to the resources wisted above.